 Fluid leakage is one of the major problems that your solar water heater can develop.
 In fact, it is one of the leading issues commonly associated with solar-powered water heaters.

-This problem is usually caused when a collector glazing or pipe is broken or when the pressure relieve valve in the solar panels is damaged and open.
-Another possible cause of water leakage in a solar-powered water heater can occur due to loose pipe fittings and thermal expansion.
+This problem is usually caused when a collector glazing or pipe is broken, or when the pressure relief valve in the solar panels is damaged and open.

 Solution